AbdelrhmanNile/NvChad/.github/README.md

 - Useful snippets with [LuaSnip](https://github.com/L3MON4D3/LuaSnip).

 ## THE STUFF I {[AbdelrhmanNile](https://github.com/AbdelrhmanNile/)} ADDED
-- brought back [cheatsheet](https://github.com/sudormrfbin/cheatsheet.nvim/), why did you remove it siduck?:(.
+- Brought back [cheatsheet](https://github.com/sudormrfbin/cheatsheet.nvim/), why did you remove it siduck?:(.
-- now you can run your code inside Nvchad with this cool plugin [run.nvim](https://github.com/Manas140/run.nvim).
+- Now you can run your code inside Nvchad with this cool plugin [run.nvim](https://github.com/Manas140/run.nvim).
 - Auto save with [autosave.nvim](https://github.com/Pocco81/AutoSave.nvim).
 - A fast and lua alternative to filetype.vim.
-It is ~175x faster than filetype.vim, [filetype.nvim](https://github.com/nathom/filetype.nvim)
+It is ~175x faster than filetype.vim, [filetype.nvim](https://github.com/nathom/filetype.nvim).
+- Companion plugin for nvim-lspconfig that allows you to seamlessly manage LSP servers locally with :LspInstall, [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).

+i also installed some language servers for c++ and python and bash.

 ## Bloat